linode/docs/docs/kubernetes/how-to-deploy-a-static-site-on-linode-kubernetes-engine/index.md

     {{< file "lke-example/Dockerfile" >}}
 # Install the latest Debain operating system.
-FROM debian:latest as HUGO
+FROM alpine:3.12.0 as HUGO

 # Install Hugo.
-RUN apt-get update -y
-RUN apt-get install hugo -y
+RUN apk update && apk add hugo

 # Copy the contents of the current working directory to the
 # static-site directory.